-CRJ 105 • Introduction to Criminal Justice 3 Credits • Fall and Spring • CC- HK
+CRJ 105 Introduction to Criminal Justice

+3 Credits • Fall and Spring

 History, development, philosophy, and constitutional aspects of the U.S. criminal justice system.
 Emphasis will be on actual situations confronting police, prosecutors, judges, probation officers, correctional officers and prison administrators, parole boards, and other practitioners in the field.
-Skills prerequisite: ENG 020 and ENG 060

-CRJ 108 • Substance Abuse Education 3 Credits • Fall and Spring • HF • CC-OC
+CRJ 108 Substance Abuse Education

+3 Credits • Fall and Spring • HF • CC-OC

-A "survey" of alcohol and other drug use in America.
+A survey of alcohol and other drug use in America.
 Designed for a wide range of students, this course examines substance abuse from several perspectives.
 These include: legal, physical/medical, psychological, social/cultural, and historical, plus new and existing models for prevention and treatment.
-Skills prerequisite: ENG 020 and ENG 060.

-CRJ 109 • Police and Community Relations 3 Credits • Fall and Spring • CC-CG • CC-HU
+CRJ 109 Police and Community Relations

+3 Credits • Fall and Spring

 A study of social and psychological factors which police must consider as they strive to enforce the law while maintaining a healthy relationship with the community.
 Critical issues discussed include the role and image of the police, discretion, race, prejudice, ethics, higher education, and media.
-Prerequisite: CRJ 105 or permission of the instructor.

-CRJ 121 • Criminal Law 3 Credits • Fall and Spring • CC-CT • CC-HK
+CRJ 121 Criminal Law

+3 Credits • Fall and Spring • CC-CT

 An introduction to the American legal system, focusing on major categories of crimes and their punishments.
 Students analyze legal elements through case studies.
-Prerequisite: CRJ 105 or permission of the instructor.

-CRJ 123 • Criminal Procedures 3 Credits • Fall and Spring • CC-CT • CC-WC
+CRJ 123 Criminal Procedures

+3 Credits • Fall and Spring • CC-CT • CC-WC

 The criminal processes from investigation through arrest, indictment, trial, and sentencing.
 This course covers procedural matters such as arrest, search and seizure, interrogation, wiretapping, entrapment, and pre-trial publicity.
-Prerequisite: CRJ 105 or permission of the instructor.

-CRJ 125 • Juvenile Justice Process 3 Credits • Spring • CC-OC • CC-HU
+CRJ 125 Juvenile Justice Process

+3 Credits • Spring • CC-OC

 The causes, control, and prevention of juvenile delinquency.
 The focus will be on delinquency theories and the treatment of juveniles within the criminal justice system.

 Prerequisite: CRJ 105 and ENG 101.

-CRJ 126 • Criminal Investigation 3 Credits • Spring • CC-OC • CC-SK
+CRJ 126 Criminal Investigation

+3 Credits - Spring - CC-OC

 A study of field investigation techniques.
 Topics include conduct at crime scenes, interview and interrogation techniques, use of informants, techniques of surveillance, and investigative procedures.
-Prerequisite: CRJ 105 or permission of the instructor.